Vellore

 Shifting the deity of Sri Anjaneya Swamy

-After a few years for the reasons best known to Sri Anjaneya Swamy, a few people started to feel that this is not the proper place for the temple and needs to be shifted out of that place.
+After a few years for the reasons best known to Sri Anjaneya Swamy, a few people started to feel that this was not the proper place for the temple and needed to be shifted out of that place.
 Few employees of the Municipal Corporation who were regulars to the temple and devotees of Sri Anjaneya Swamy thought otherwise.
-But wise prevailed upon them and they decided that the deity of Sri Anjaneya Swamy will be shifted to the Municipal Corporation office complex itself.
+But wise prevailed upon them and they decided that the deity of Sri Anjaneya Swamy would be shifted to the Municipal Corporation office complex itself.
 Under the leadership of Sri Swaminathan, the Devotees of Sri Anjaneya Swamy took initiative to this effect.

 Temple for Sri Anjaneya Swamy